History Education Center

 - Solve a critical need for climate-controlled museum and archival storage that will ensure the long-term preservation of important community history.

-- Create an accessible research library where historical documents, maps, and photographs can be viewed by the public
+- Create an accessible research library where historical documents, maps, and photographs can be studied by the public

-- Allow the historical society to better serve the community, schools, and tourists with new, accessible spaces for expanded programs, exhibits, and events
+- Allow the historical society to better serve Torrington’s diverse community, schools, and tourists with new, accessible spaces for expanded programs, exhibits, and events

-- Provide a first-class space at the museum for public and private events.
+- Provide a first-class space at the museum for community events

-- Enhance the Torrington Cultural District by providing a new destination for people to explore, learn, and study Torrington’s rich and diverse history
+- Enhance the Torrington Cultural District and the local economy with a new facility that will be a destination for visitors of all ages and backgrounds to explore Torrington’s rich culture and diverse history

 - Make Torrington proud of its heritage!